Google uses about 200 various factors to rank a site.

 If you just launched your site and try to find out what aspects of SEO you should focus on first, here’s a treat for you.
 A list of the most important Google ranking factors a beginner should know.

-- Keyword in title tag.
+- Keyword in the title tag.
 The title meta tag is one of the strongest relevancy signals for a search engine.
 The tag itself is meant to give the accurate description of the pages content.
 Search engines use it to display the main title of a search result.
 Including a keyword in it will indicate to search engine what to rank the page for.

 Ideally, the keyword should be placed at the start of the title tag.
 Pages optimized this way will rank better than those with keyword closer to the title’s tag end.

-- Keyword in description tag.
+- Keyword in meta description tag.
 The importance of the meta description tag today is often discussed in SEO circles.
 It is nonetheless still a relevancy signal.
 It is also crucial for gaining user clicks from search results pages.
-Including keyword in it makes it more relevant to a search engine and a searcher.
+Including the keyword in it makes it more relevant to a search engine and a searcher.

 - Keyword in H1 tag.
 H1 tag is yet another relevance factor, serving as a description of the pages content.
 In spite of an ongoing discussion about its importance, it is still a good practice to include your keyword in a unique H1 tag on a page.